vimalvnair/toggl_report/README.md

 # toggl_report

-Send a daily report from toggl to a telegram bot
+Send daily reports from toggl to a telegram bot